 - Model species ranges for tropical trees, including millions of records of species occurrences.

 - Advanced geographic and evolutionary analysis of tropical plants.
 This will include visiting the lab of external partners Brian Enquist, founder of the BIEN plant data network, and Tiina Sarkinen, evolutionary scientist at Edinburgh, for further training.

 The supervisors lead successful global projects that support this exciting investigation.
 This includes RAINFOR, the ForestPlots.net group of global ecologists, and the BIEN initiative on botanical information.
 By working with leaders in these fields you will have opportunities to develop a wide range of techniques.
 As the project advances you will be interacting collaboratively with colleagues worldwide.

 Potential for High Impact Outcomes

-This project addresses fundamental questions at the intersection of ecology, biodiversity, evolution, and climate change.
-It therefore contributes to globally-important understanding on what makes plants especially successful, or vulnerable – with potential also for risk-profiling and for developing conservation management responses to help those at risk.
-The supervisors, collaborators, and teams they lead have strong record of high-impact outcomes from research on tropical forest biodiversity, ecology, and carbon storage and sequestration.
+This project addresses questions at the intersection of ecology, evolution and climate change.
+It therefore contributes to globally-important understanding on what makes plants especially successful or vulnerable.
+This means potential also for identifying those at highest risk, and developing conservation responses.
+The supervisors, collaborators and teams they lead all have strong records of high-impact outcomes from their research.